Skip to Content

 A black circle and ribbon on top of black card stock.

-Set the cap aside to dry.
+Set the graduation cap lid aside to dry.

 Painter's tape being pulled off a mason jar.

-When the spray paint has dried, remove the painter’s tape from the mason jar.
+Now that the spray paint has dried, remove the painter’s tape from the mason jar.

 A mason jar with the words "Graduation Is Sweet" written on it.